BhushanKasdey/Web_projects/README.md

 Design Style: Clean, modern aesthetics with large typography and engaging visuals.
 Layout: Fully responsive, ensuring optimal user experience on different devices.
 User Interface: A minimalistic, intuitive interface that showcases Bent's work effectively, allowing users to easily explore his capabilities.
 Social media icons provide quick connections to his online presence.

+#Project_3: Ilya Miskov Portfolio
+This project is a portfolio website for Ilya Miskov, a visual and product designer based in Estonia.

+Key Features:

+Navigation Bar: A clean menu with sections like "Work," "About," and "Let's chat."
+Introduction Section: A welcoming message and bold headline showcasing Ilya's multidisciplinary design expertise.
+Case Studies & Projects: Interactive case studies and project showcases with images and descriptions, emphasizing Ilya’s focus on digital experiences.
+Design Style: Minimalist, with clean typography, engaging icons, and a responsive layout for seamless interaction across devices.